Frequently Asked Questions (FAQ)

 We have a range of different videos that you could show at your event.
 These are available at out YouTube channel.
 Please visit http://uk.youtube.com/bbc and scroll further down the page where you can search for BBC Children in Need videos, or have a look at some of the show highlights on our website, at http://www.bbc.co.uk/programmes/b008dk4b/features/cin-whats-on-index.

 Any money donated through external online fundraising platforms is paid directly to the charity at regular intervals.
 This is cost effective for the charity and makes collecting money easier for you.

 There are a range of options online and each option offers differing functionality depending in your needs.
 You can access some of the main providers here.

 Yes, as long as you let your supporters know that the money is being split, how and between which charities.

 As the long-time face of our charity, Pudsey is a trade mark and copyrighted by the BBC.
 Because of this anyone using his logo must have a formal licensing agreement.
 If you are organising an event and wish to show that you are supporting BBC Children in Need, you can download our supporter branding.

 Unfortunately, as the long-time face of our charity, Pudsey is a trade mark and copyrighted by the BBC.
 Because of this we are unable to allow anyone to use the logo without a formal licensing agreement.

 There are lots of ways to send in your donations, but please don’t send cash by post.
 Instead, please use one of the options below:

-This is an easy way to increase the impact of your donations, and further details are available from the HMRC website or on our website here.
+Gift Aid is an easy way to increase the impact of your donations; further details are available from the HMRC website or on our website here.